kitft/funsearch/README.md

 ---

 Adding additional programs:
 To add additional programs, add .py files to the examples/ directory.
 These should follow the same structure as the other examples - a priority function with an @funsearch.evolve decorator, and an evaluation function which returns a score decorated with @funsearch.run.

-Currently, only the cap set problem (examples/cap_set_spec.py) has been written in the form that can be directly used with the 'funsearch' executable.
+See `examples/cap_set_spec.py` for a simple example, and see `examples/Example_Implementation_SPEC.py` for template which you can fill in.
+I have also been writing playground `*.ipynb` files in the `examples/playgrounds/` directory, where new environments can be developed and tested.

 This repository accompanies the publication